Approximate Bayesian Computation via Population Monte Carlo and Classification: Methods

-\paragraph{Practicalities} When the target distribution is unscaled we assign weights in proportion to $w_{t}^{(i)}$, and in doing so lose the exact unbiasedness property but retain asymptotic unbiasedness in $t$.
-This suggests using samples from iterations for estimations after reaching some convergence criterion.
-We choose $q_{t}^{(i)} = \mathcal{N}(\cdot|\theta_{t-1}^{(i)},\tau^{2})$, with $\tau^{2}$ as twice the weighted empirical covariance of $\theta_{t}$.
-This choice of adaptive proposal distribution was shown by \citep{beaumont2009adaptive} to minimise the K-L divergence between the target and the proposal distribution.
+We choose $q_{t}^{(i)} = \mathcal{N}(\cdot|\theta_{t-1}^{(i)},\tau^{2})$, with $\tau^{2}$ as twice the weighted empirical covariance of $\theta_{t-1}$.
+This choice of adaptive proposal distribution was shown by \cite{beaumont2009adaptive} to minimise the Kullack-Leibler (K-L) divergence \cite{kullback1951information} between the target and the proposal distribution.
+The K-L divergence is a measure of how different one probability distribution $p(\theta)$ is to another probability distribution $q(\theta)$, where $\mathcal{D}_{KL}(p||q) = 0$ implies closeness.
+It is given by